Anophel/feature-extractor/README.md

 ## Dataset Cleaning

-The dataset cleaning can be done using [Dataset](manipulators.html#manipulators.dataset.Dataset) class in the [manipulators](manipulators.html) package.
+The dataset cleaning can be done using the [Dataset](manipulators.html#manipulators.dataset.Dataset) class in the [manipulators](manipulators.html) package.
+This class provides platheora techniques to visualize and delete images from the dataset and save the result.

 An example of dataset cleaning can be seen in the [dataset-cleaning.ipynb](https://github.com/Anophel/feature-extractor/blob/master/dataset_cleaning.ipynb)

 ## Triplet Generation

+The main method of the triplet generation reads the configuration file.
+Then the triplets are created accordingly.

+* input_dir - The directory with the txt and npy outputs from the feature extraction implemented in extract_images.
+* output_file - Name of the output CSV file
+* targets - Number of distinct target images.
+The targets will be the same for all the extractors.
+* distance_measures - List of distance measures for the triplet generation.
+* distance_classes - Distance classes for the triplets.
+Each distance class is defined with its end index.
+The start index is computed as previous end index + 1.
+* videos_filter - (Optional) Path to a file with identifications of videos.

 ```